Max Kless

 But it changes what people are willing to say.

-In a collapsed context, sincerity is expensive.
+In a flattened context, sincerity is expensive.
 Vulnerability is a high-risk asset.
 One bad interaction persists.
 It travels.
 It gets screenshotted.
 It gets remixed.

 So people reach for safer objects: memes, tropes, irony, the shared wink.

 This is part of why meme culture thrives on big public platforms.
-Memes are not just fun.
+Memes aren’t just fun.
 Memes are survivable.

-A relationship needs privacy, not secrecy, but room to be wrong, to revise, to be unfinished.
-The public feed is not built for that.
+A relationship needs privacy and room to be wrong, to revise, to be unfinished.
+The public feed isn’t built for that.
 It is built for declarations that can be scored.

 If you try to build intimacy in a stadium, you will end up performing.
 Even if you mean well.